dsquintana/metameta/README.md

 visualizes the median power of a meta-analysis assuming a range of true effect sizes.

+For a full guide and/or an object to cite, see this manuscript: https://doi.org/10.31219/osf.io/js79t

 ## Usage

 ### Install the package